elastic/ml-cpp/build-setup/linux.md

 ### Python

-PyTorch currently requires Python 3.6, 3.7 or 3.8, and version 3.7 appears to cause fewest problems in their test status matrix, so we use that.
-If your system does not have a requisite version of Python install it with a package manager or build the last 3.7 release from source by downloading `Python-3.7.9.tgz` from <https://www.python.org/ftp/python/3.7.9/Python-3.7.9.tgz> then extract and build:
+PyTorch currently requires Python 3.7 or higher; we use version 3.10.
+If your system does not have a requisite version of Python install it with a package manager or build the last 3.10 release from source by downloading `Python-3.10.9.tgz` from <https://www.python.org/ftp/python/3.10.9/Python-3.10.9.tgz> then extract and build:

 ```
-tar -xzf Python-3.7.9.tgz
+tar -xzf Python-3.10.9.tgz
-cd Python-3.7.9
+cd Python-3.10.9
 ./configure --prefix=/usr/local/gcc103 --enable-optimizations
 make
 sudo make altinstall